 VRE provides commuter rail service on two railroad lines originating near Fredericksburg and Manassas, Virginia, and terminating at Union Station in Washington, DC.
 VRE began operations in 1992 with 16 daily trains and 1,800 average daily ridership.
-During fiscal year 2020, VRE operated 32 daily trains in revenue service and carried an average daily ridership of 12,922 over 252 service days.
-Ridership in the fourth quarter of fiscal year 2020 was negatively affected by the COVID-19 Novel Coronavirus pandemic.
+During most of fiscal year 2021, VRE operated 18 daily trains in revenue service and carried an average daily ridership of 1,389 over 246 service days.
+VRE returned to full service of 32 daily trains on June 1, 2021.
+Ridership throughout fiscal year 2021 was negatively affected by the COVID-19 Novel Coronavirus pandemic.